 It helps in conceptualizing three-dimensional shapes on your two-dimensional paper by breaking the world down into its building blocks.
 Remember how all drawings are just a bunch of lines?
 Like the cube=house comparison, there are really only four shapes that make up the majority of objects.

 The cube, the sphere, the cylinder, and the cone are all you need to draw three-dimensional forms, and they’re all made of simple lines.
 A person is just a sphere on top of a cube with cylindrical limbs and conic feet and hands.
 Once you figure that out, you can apply the basic rules of how these four forms interact with a vanishing point.

 Listen to Feedback

 One of the best ways to grow as an artist it to ask for other artists’ opinions on your work.
-Open yourself up to criticism and take in what other people tell you.
-You can share your art in a bunch of ways: Tumblr, Instagram, Facebook, and other small art websites that ask for art submissions.
-The more you put your work out there, the more perspective you’ll have on what you’re doing right and what you’re not doing right.
+Open yourself up to criticism, and take in what other people tell you.
+You can share your art in a bunch of ways, including social media Tumblr, Instagram, Facebook, as well as other small art websites that ask for art submissions.
+The more you put your work out there, the more perspective you’ll have on what you are and aren't doing right.

 Sharing your drawings is also good practice for building potential clients if professional art commissions are where you want to head with your craft.